bigwing/Engineering-Best-Practices/_includes/markdown/Tools.md

 When a WordPress install is managed and maintained by an engineering team, and when the infrastructure supports it, plugins in a WordPress project can be easily managed using Composer.
 [WordPress Packagist](https://wpackagist.org/) provides a Composer repository that mirrors all public WordPress plugins and themes.

+<h2 id="team-collaboration" class="anchor-heading">Team Collaboration {% include Util/top %}</h2>

+[Slack](https://bigwing.slack.com) - Slack is our primary form of messaging and can also be used to share files up to 1GB if you are not near each other enough to use AirDrop.
+It is also recommended that you configure the app on your mobile device so that you can receive urgent group messages or direct communication to coordinate when not on site.

+[Teamwork](https://bigwing.teamwork.com) - Tasks are created and delegated via our Teamwork board.
+Since not everyone collaborating on a project will be a developer who can see commit history it's important to document and maintain a clear history of progress and updates here where other internal staff can review.

 <h2 id="version-control" class="anchor-heading">Version Control {% include Util/top %}</h2>

-[Git](https://git-scm.com) - At 10up we use Git for version control.
+[Git](https://git-scm.com) - At BigWing we use Git for version control.
 We encourage people to use the command line for interacting with Git.
 GUIs are permitted but will not be supported internally.

-[SVN](https://subversion.apache.org/) - We use SVN, but only in the context of WordPress.com VIP.
-Again, we encourage people to use the command line as we do not support GUIs internally.
+[GitHub](https://github.com/bigwing) - Documentation and most shared code bases are stored in our GitHub repository.
+This is used specifically for non-sensitive and non-client work such as for components, starter themes, tools, and other utilities that may be used on projects.
+No client data should go into our GitHub.
+That's what our GitLab is for.

+[GitLab](https://gitlab.com/bigwing/) - GitLab is our main repo for client-specific work.
+This includes themes, plugins, assets, internal tools, and other things that we want separate from our GitHub repo due to confidentiality or for things not a part of our typical DevOps cycle.

 <h2 id="command-line" class="anchor-heading">Command Line Tools {% include Util/top %}</h2>